-ARSON IN THE SECOND DEGREE (Intentionally Damaging a Building by Fire When Another Person is Present) Penal Law § 150.15 (Committed on or after Sept.
-1, 1979)
+ARSON IN THE FIRST DEGREE (Intentionally Damages a Building for Financial Gain) Penal Law § 150.20 (Committed on or after Nov.
+1, 1984)

-The (specify) count is Arson in the Second Degree.
+The (specify) count is Arson in the First Degree.

-Under our law, a person is guilty of Arson in the Second Degree when that person intentionally damages a building [or motor vehicle] by starting a fire, and when another person who is not a participant in the crime is present in such building [or motor vehicle] at the time, and the defendant knows that fact or the circumstances are such as to render the presence of such a person therein a reasonable possibility.
+Under our law, a person is guilty of Arson in the First Degree when that person intentionally damages a building [or motor vehicle] by causing an explosion or a fire, and when such explosion or fire was caused with the expectation or receipt of financial advantage or pecuniary profit by the actor, and when another person who is not a participant in the crime is present in such building [or motor vehicle] at the time and the defendant knows that fact or the circumstances are such as to render the presence of such person therein a reasonable possibility.